 1. Know the KSS and PCF

-Social work employers are encouraged to use the Professional Capabilities Framework (PCF) and the Knowledge and Skills Statements (KSS) to frame their recruitment, workforce development and career progression pathways.
+Social work employers are encouraged to use the professional capabilities framework (PCF) and the post-qualifying standards or knowledge and skills statements (KSS), for child and families practitioners and social workers with adults, to frame their recruitment, workforce development and career progression pathways.

-Understanding the standards, behaviours and expectations set out by both the KSS and PCF will ensure you are well prepared.
+Understanding the standards and expectations set out by both the KSS and PCF will ensure you are well prepared.

 2. Study the job description

 Job descriptions (JD) and person specifications (PS) will describe the qualities, skills and knowledge required to do the job you are applying for.
 Ensure you have read these and can say with confidence how you meet these requirements.
 Make notes and take them to the interview, this is the language the employer is looking for.
 Often employers mark questions based on the criteria set out in the JD and PS.

 If you are unsure about legislation or statutory guidance research this and ensure you are familiar, this may come up in the interview.
 While the JD and PS shouldn’t set out your whole approach to interview, it is a useful guide to structure your thinking about what the employer wants, and what skills and experience you have to match that need.

 Employers need social workers who can critically reflect and learn from their experiences.
 Research the organisation and the demographics of the local area and also find out more about the people who will be interviewing you.
 You may be asked to describe your strengths and your areas for development, know what they are and explore them.
 You should be prepared to offer solutions to some personal knowledge gaps where required, or how previously your education shone a light on these and helped you work through them.
 Use the ‘I’ language and do not over-use ‘we’ to demonstrate your achievements.

 How to use it: